-Dataset CPCs Fisheries Main issues Proposed actions SF India, Indonesia, Malaysia, Oman, Yemen Coastal fisheries No or very few size frequency data reported Assist CPCs to understand data requirements, and provide support to pilot sampling and processing of fisheries data and urge them to strictly implement IOTC mandatory data reporting requirements I. R. Iran Drifting gillnet fishery Data not by IOTC standards The IOTC Secretariat to continue to provide assistance to I.R.
-Iran to submit size data according to fishing ground (rather than landing site) based on port sampling (as logbooks are currently being piloted on a limited number of vessels) Japan, Taiwan,China Longline fisheries Catch-and-effort and size data conflicting over the time series Follow-up of recommendations resulting from the consultancy conducted in 2020-2021 Pakistan Drifting gillnet fishery No or very few size frequency data reported IOTC Secretariat liaising with Pakistan in terms of possible assistance for data entry, processing and submission of data via the Pakistan government ROS OS All Longlin fisherie Low levels of implementation and reporting Organize ROS training and workshops to assist CPCs with implementation of the ROS data collection and reporting requirements, also under the activities of the ROS Pilot Project (training programme).
-Coastal fisheries Information reported in formats not suitable for data extraction Explore ways of facilitating reporting of data using the IOTC ROS electronic tools and data reporting forms Low levels of implementation and Extension of EMS pilot project to other countries besides Sri Lanka reporting Strengthen data collection mechanisms at landing sites (in-port observers, alternative data collection mechanisms) Sri Lanka Coastal and offshore fisheries Partial implementation of ROS requirements IOTC Secretariat to continue supporting the adoption of the ROS standards and tools; possible follow-up on EMS trial projects dependent on funding.
-Follow-up on the pilot study of EMS in Sri Lanka for coastal fisheries for which there are difficulties placing onboard observers Socio- Economic All All Limited data available, and collated within the IOTC database Liaise with FAO Trade and Statistics Division and economic institutions to access open repositories of fish sale price, import and export data, and national indicators (e.g., Gross Domestic Product)
+Dataset CPCs Fisheries Main issues Proposed actions Oman Handline and gillnet fisheries Lack of reporting due to data management Follow-up to previous mission (2019-09) to support the standardization of statistical information available for handlines and gillnets, and establish proper submission of catch and effort data according to Res.
+15/02 and identify the reasons for the recent remarkable increases in the catches of yellowfin tuna.
+Oman formally declined the offer of the Secretariat to deliver this missio, although it was explicitly requested by the Commission in May 2022.
+Pakistan Drifting gillnet fishery Data either not submitted, or falls short of the IOTC data reporting requirements As part of the IOTC Data Compliance and Support missions, provide assistance to CPCs to understand the IOTC data requirements and processing of information and urge them to implement requirements and report data to the IOTC; for Pakistan gillnetters, appraisal of the capacity of the local crew-based data collection database to provide reliable catch and effort (as well as size-frequency) data to the Secretariat Madagascar Coastal fisheries Issues with data collection, incomsistency and not fully covering all areas Provide assistance in the sampling of artisanal fisheries upon request (dependent on staff / funds available).
+Liaise with FAO to assess possible options for combined interventions in the country SF India, Indonesia, Malaysia, Oman, Yemen Coastal fisheries No or very few size frequency data reported Assist CPCs to understand data requirements, and provide support to pilot sampling and processing of fisheries data and urge them to strictly implement IOTC mandatory data reporting requirements I. R. Iran Drifting gillnet fishery Data not by IOTC standards The IOTC Secretariat to continue providing assistance to I.R.
+Iran to submit size data by fishing ground (rather than landing site) based on port sampling as logbooks are currently being fully implemented on a limited number of vessels Japan, Taiwan,China Longline fisheries Catch and effort and size data conflicting over the time series Follow-up of recommendations resulting from the consultancy conducted in 2020-2021 Pakistan Drifting gillnet fishery No or very few size frequency data reported IOTC Secretariat liaising with Pakistan in terms of possible assistance for data entry, processing and submission of data via the Pakistan government ROS All Longline and surface fisheries Low levels of implementation and reporting Organize ROS training and workshops to assist CPCs with implementation of the ROS data collection and reporting requirements, also under the activities of the ROS Pilot Project (training programme).
+Information reported in formats not suitable for data extraction Explore ways of facilitating reporting of data using the IOTC ROS electronic tools and data reporting forms Coastal fisheries Low levels of Extension of EMS pilot project to other countries besides Sri Lanka reporting Strengthen data collection mechanisms at landing sites (in-port observers, alternative data collection mechanisms) Sri Lanka Coastal and offshore fisheries Partial implementation of ROS requirements IOTC Secretariat to continue supporting the adoption of the ROS standards and tools; possible follow-up on EMS trial projects dependent on funding.
+Follow-up on the pilot study of EMS in Sri Lanka for coastal fisheries for which there are difficulties placing onboard observers Socio- Economic All All Limited data available, and collated within the IOTC database Liaise with FAO Trade and Statistics Division and economic institutions to access open repositories of fish sale price, import and export data, and national indicators (e.g., Gross Domestic Product).
+Encourage CPCs to report information of fish prices (local sale, export, import prices)